NEC 2026 Release Date — When Your State Will Adopt the New Code

 Article 230 — Service Equipment Revisions

-The 2026 NEC includes revised language around service disconnecting means, with clarifications that address the growing complexity of modern service entrances — particularly in homes with solar, battery storage, and EV charging all feeding off the same service.
-The previous language created ambiguity about disconnect placement and labeling when multiple power sources were present.
-The new language is cleaner, though AHJs (authorities having jurisdiction) will still interpret it differently by region for the first few years.
+The 2026 NEC tightens up the language around service disconnecting means — specifically to address the mess that modern service entrances have become.
+Solar panels, battery storage, EV charging, all hanging off the same service.
+The old language left genuine ambiguity about disconnect placement and labeling when multiple power sources were in the picture.
+The new language is cleaner.
+AHJs will still interpret it differently by region for the first few years — that’s just how this works — but at least the baseline is clearer.

 Article 625 — Electric Vehicle Charging Infrastructure

-This article gets a significant overhaul in 2026.
-The explosive growth in EV adoption forced the NFPA’s hand here.
-New provisions address bidirectional charging equipment — vehicles that can discharge back to the home or grid — and clarify the installation requirements for Level 2 EVSE in both residential garages and commercial parking structures.
-If you’re doing EV work and haven’t read the updated Article 625, stop what you’re doing and read it.
-Grounding, overcurrent protection, and disconnecting means all see revised requirements.
+This article gets a real overhaul in 2026.
+The EV market basically forced the NFPA’s hand.
+New provisions cover bidirectional charging equipment — vehicles that can push power back to the home or grid — and clarify installation requirements for Level 2 EVSE in residential garages and commercial parking structures.
+If you’re doing EV work and haven’t read the updated Article 625 yet, stop whatever you’re doing and go read it.
+Grounding, overcurrent protection, disconnecting means — all revised.

 Article 690 — Solar Photovoltaic Systems